 The trade may wish to check whether the food concerned is (a) a specified food that has gone through a process of drying, dehydration or concentration; or (b) a compounded food with all ingredients being specified food first.
-If (a), then the ML of a specified metal is to be proportionally adjusted according to the change in the concentration of the metal in the food caused by the process (see paragraphs 2.9 to 2.13 for details).
+If (a), the trade should ascertain the corresponding food / food group of the food concerned prior to the process of drying, dehydration or concentration and then the ML of a specified metal in the food concerned is to be proportionally adjusted according to the change in the concentration of the metal in the food caused by the process (see paragraphs 2.9 to 2.13 for details).
 If (b), then the ML of the specified metal in the compounded food is the sum of the ML of the specified metal in each ingredient multiplied by the proportion by weight, of the ingredient in the compounded food (see paragraphs 2.14 to 2.15 for details).